Wednesday, February 12, 2025

 Accurately Evaluation of Individual Women is Necessary

 These results showed that about one-third of all obese women had no pregnancy complications.
 Instead of grouping all obese pregnant women into a high-risk pregnancy category, gathering maternal characteristics of pregnant women allows an accurate evaluation of the actual risk level of pregnancy complications.
 For example, women who are at a high-risk for experiencing complications during pregnancy or at birth due to high systolic blood pressure may benefit from early management and additional blood pressure measurements.
-A risk assessment that includes maternal characteristics for predicting pregnancy complications has the potential to improve clinical management and provide more choices for women, allowing women to have control of their own pregnancies.
+A risk assessment that includes maternal characteristics for obesity and pregnancy complications has the potential to improve clinical management and provide more choices for women, allowing women to have control of their own pregnancies.

 Written by Mallory Wiggans